 \begin{theorem} Suppose $M: \RR^{n_1 \times n_2 \times n_3} \to \RR^{N_1 \times N_2}$ is a linear map with the property~\eqref{eq:ky-type}.
 Suppose further that for generically chosen components $a^{(\ell)}, b^{(\ell)}, c^{(\ell)}$ and some $r \ge 1$, we have rank-$r$ additivity, that is,

 Then

 \end{theorem}

 The proof can be found in Section~\ref{sec:pf-lower-ky}.
+We thank an anonymous reviewer for pointing out that the case $n_2=n_3$ of this result appears in a remark after Theorem~6.1 of~\cite{nc-rank}.
 Recall from Section~\ref{sec:genericity} that symbolic matrices have a well-defined notion of generic rank, so the expressions on the left- and right-hand sides of~\eqref{eq:def-additivity} must each take one specific value when the components are chosen generically.
 (We cannot have a situation where some positive-measure set of components leads to rank $r_1$ while some other positive-measure set of components leads to a different rank $r_2$.)
 The right-hand side of~\eqref{eq:def-additivity} could equivalently be written as

 since for generic components, the $r$ terms in this sum are all equal.